open-contracting/software-development-handbook/docs/python/preferences.rst

 .. note::

-   This does not apply to software that is only used as a utility and is not linked to the code, like `transifex-client <https://pypi.org/project/transifex-client/>`__.
+   This does not apply to software that is only used as a utility and is not linked to the code, like `libsass <https://pypi.org/project/libsass/>`__.

 To list the licenses under which installed packages are distributed: